 You may be completely overwhelmed by the fascinating & awe inspiring beauty of Bryce Canyon when you see it for the first time.
 It’s truly a hidden gem.

-Bryce Canyon, named after an early settler in the area, Ebenezer Bryce, is located in southern Utah and is known for it’s bright red hoodoos, which are spire-shaped rock formations that can only be found in a few other places on earth, like Cappadocia, Turkey.
+Bryce Canyon, named after an early settler in the area, Ebenezer Bryce, is located in southern Utah (along with 4 other Utah National Parks) and is known for it’s bright red hoodoos, which are spire-shaped rock formations that can only be found in a few other places on earth, like Cappadocia, Turkey.

 Most visitors to the park spend their time hiking the many trails and viewing the expansive Bryce Amphitheater from the main viewpoints.
 There are overlooks at Sunrise Point, Sunset Point, Inspiration Point and Bryce Point.